Kenneth-Kipchumba/CarbonHelpers/README.md

 ## Learning Carbon Helpers

 If you have you used https://carbon.nesbot.com before, you may not need any guidance.
-I intend to write documentation for this package as soon as I find time.
+I however, intend to write documentation for this package as soon as I find time.

 ## Sponsors